-Predictive or confidence scoring
+Predictive and confidence scoring

-Based on the answers to above questions, you can determine your confidence level for each key result.
+Based on the answers to the above questions, you can determine your confidence level for each key result.
 The confidence level is there to indicate how well you think your key results are going.

 At the start of the quarter, your confidence score should be around 50%.
 As you progress and start executing your initiatives, you should either be getting more confident and knowing you’re on track, or you may encounter blockers and your confidence level will sink.
 If your confidence level continues to sink as weeks go on, you should reassess your initiatives and potentially come up with new ones.

 The closer to the end of the cycle, the more irrelevant the confidence level becomes.
 You should always be increasing in confidence as the end of the quarter approaches.
 At the end of the quarter, you should be using the grading forecast and the OKR scoring scorecard.